TL;DR

-addy.io (formerly AnonAddy) is an open-source email forwarding service that lets you create unlimited aliases even on its free tier.
-It can be...
+addy.io was formerly known as AnonAddy.
+It is an open-source email forwarding service that lets you create unlimited aliases on its free tier.
+You can...

 Aspect